 - A systematic programme of on-site and web based training in discovery and use of your content

-- Partnership with respected UN agencies – the World Health Organization (WHO), the Food and Agriculture Organization (FAO), the United Nations Environment Programme (UNEP) and the World Intellectual Property Organization (WIPO) and the International Labour Organization (ILO)
+- Partnership with respected UN agencies – the World Health Organization (WHO), the Food and Agriculture Organization (FAO), the United Nations Environment Programme (UNEP), the World Intellectual Property Organization (WIPO) and the International Labour Organization (ILO)

 - Local country experts who validate that access requests are from legitimate qualifying organisations

-Partnering with ProQuest has provided a dedicated search facility for the programmes via Summon enabling quick and focussed resource discovery followed by immediate access to the content.
+Partnering with ProQuest has provided a dedicated search facility for the programmes via Summon enabling quick and focused resource discovery followed by immediate access to the content.